aimanzzzr/Todolist-app-JAVA/README.md

-# TODOLIST APP USING JAVA
+# TODOLIST APP
-This was an final project for subject CSC248 (Introduction to Data Structure).
+This was final project for subject CSC248 (Introduction to Data Structure for Diploma in computer and mathematical science at UiTM) using Data Structure.

 # REQUIREMENTS
   - Java IDE